Tuplanolla/uncover/README.md

 * a `background-color` of neutral `"gray"` and
 * a text `color` of `"black"`.

-Its CSS attributes may be overridden with `!important`, with the exception of
+It may be given new CSS attributes and existing ones may be overridden with `!important`, except for

 * `display`,
 * `position`,